-Theorem 14.4.6 (Smirnov metrization theorem).
+THEOREM 13.4.6 (Smirnov metrization theorem).
 A space is metrizable if and only if it is paracompact and locally metrizable.

 We explain paracompactness.
-A refinement of a cover \mathscr{O} of X is a collection of subspaces each of which is contained in at least one of the spaces in \mathscr{O} .
+A refinement of a cover \mathcal{O} of X is a collection of subspaces each of which is contained in at least one of the spaces in \mathcal{O} .

-DEFINITION 14.4.7.
+DEFINITION 13.4.7.
 A space X is paracompact if every open cover of X has a locally finite refinement that is again an open cover of X.

 Clearly a compact Hausdorff space is paracompact.
-The following sharpening of part of Theorem 14.3.7 holds.
+The following sharpening of part of Theorem 13.3.7 holds.

-Theorem 14.4.8.
+THEOREM 13.4.8.
 A paracompact space X is normal.